 2 x baking potatoes – grated

-Heat 1 tbsp. of seasoned oil in a frying pan/skillet and when sizzling (you want a fairly high heat to start with and then can turn it down a little).
-Add the grated potato and squash down with a large spatula and cook for around 10 minutes until potatoes are translucent and softened and the bottom side should be browned by then.
+Heat 1 tbsp. of seasoned oil in a frying pan and when sizzling (you want a fairly high heat to start with and then can turn it down a little) add the grated potato and squash down with a large spatula and cook for around 10 minutes until potatoes are translucent and softened and the bottom side should be browned by then.
+Loosen the rosti with a palate knife or spatula and turn on to plate.
+Add the second tbsp. of oil and let it heat up again.
+Return rosti to pan uncooked side down for another 10 minutes or so.
+Remove rosti from the pan onto a serving platter and cut into slices.